Red Planet (film): Plot

-Due to the 21-century ecological crisis on Earth, for twenty years humankind has been terraforming Mars as its new home by sending atmosphere-producing algae to its surface.
-When oxygen levels mysteriously begin decreasing before the sensors died, Mars-1 is sent to investigate, under Mission Commander Kate Bowman with a crew consisting of egotistical co-pilot Ted Santen, science officer Bud Chantilas, mechanical systems engineer Robby Gallagher, and two civilians: bioengineer Quinn Burchenal, and terraforming expert Chip Pettengill.
+Due to the 21-century ecological crisis on Earth, for twenty years humankind has been terraforming Mars as its new home by sending algae to its surface.
+When oxygen levels begin decreasing, Mars-1 is sent to investigate, under Mission Commander Kate Bowman with a crew consisting of egotistical co-pilot Ted Santen, science officer Bud Chantilas, mechanical systems engineer Robby Gallagher, and two civilians: bioengineer Quinn Burchenal, and terraforming expert Chip Pettengill.
 Rule-breaking Gallagher is not Bowman's first choice, and while the crew nicknames him "space janitor," the two are drawn to each other.

 A gamma-ray burst resulting from a massive solar flare damages the ship as it reaches Mars.
-Bowman remains on board in order to manually launch the crew to the planet's surface and the automated habitat (HAB 1), and manages to eject the flames of a ship-wide fire into the vacuum of space and power up the ship before communicating with Houston.
-She learns that Mars-1 will experience orbital failure in 31 hours, but that they can restore function for a main engine burn and a return to Earth before that occurs.
-The landing craft is damaged and tumbles to the wrong location, and AMEE, the military robot navigator, is jettisoned.
-Chantilas is mortally wounded and tells the others to leave without him as they'll deplete their oxygen long before they can carry him to the HAB 1 and its medical supplies.
+Bowman launches the crew to the planet's surface, and manages to eject the flames of a ship-wide fire into the vacuum and restore power to communicate with Houston.
+She learns that Mars-1's orbit will decay in 31 hours, but that they can burn to return to Earth before that occurs.
+The landing craft tumbles to the wrong location, and AMEE, the military robot navigator, is jettisoned.
+Chantilas is mortally wounded and tells the others to leave without him to save oxygen.

-The landing party finds no algae on the planet's surface, then discover that the HAB 1 with all their supplies has been destroyed, which means they'll die when the oxygen supplies in their spacesuits run out.
-Pettengill follows Santen to the edge of a cliff to forgive him for crash-landing them, but when Santen mocks him and turns his back on him, telling him to die like a man, Pettingill strikes him, so he loses his balance and falls over the edge to his death.
+The landing party finds no algae on the planet's surface, then discover that the HAB 1 has been destroyed, ensuring death when their spacesuit oxygen runs out.
+Pettengill follows Santen to the edge of a cliff, but when Santen mocks him, Pettingill strikes him, and he falls over the edge.
 Petengill then tells the others that Santen committed suicide.
-As he slowly begins to asphyxiate, Gallagher decides to die quickly and opens his helmet, only to discover that Mars's atmosphere contains oxygen, more than the failed terraforming would have produced.
-Burchenal realizes they're not far from the Mars Rover Pathfinder, which will possibly have a working radio so they can contact Bowman to at least tell her there is breathable air on Mars.
-As they cannot leave until the morning, the trio set fire to the ruins of HAB 1 to warm them during the night.
+Gallagher decides to die quickly and opens his helmet, only to discover that Mars's atmosphere contains oxygen, more than the failed terraforming would have produced.
+Burchenal realizes they are near the Pathfinder rover, which will possibly have a working radio to contact Bowman.
+The trio set fire to the ruins of HAB 1 to warm them during the night.